thewhitetulip/build-app-with-python-antitextbook/README.md

 1. Easy to understand syntax.
 Reads just like English.
 1. Huge community.
 1. Open source hence millions of packages available.
-1. Programs are typically short in number of lines.
+1. Short time needed for writing code.

-A programming language's usability is direct proportion to the size of its community, this is because the core team writes the language, but the content(books,podcasts, tutorials, packages) surrounding the language is created by the community.
+A programming language's usability is direct proportion to the size of its community squared, this is because the core team writes the language, but the content(books, podcasts, tutorials, packages, Q&A) surrounding the language is created by the community.

 ## Which Python?
 This guide focuses only on Python3, Python2 is on life support and we do not recommend using it, unless there is an exceptional scenario.